CoherentLabs/GameUIComponents/README.md

     npm run start:demo

 This will serve the files on http://localhost:8080.
-Load that url in the Gameface player and preview the components.
+Load that url in the Gameface player or in Chrome and preview the components.
 You can change the port in the webpack.config.js file.

 Custom components examples.